 The Sleepio program is not recommended for people under the age of 16 or for pregnant women.
 This is because the program includes the Sleep Restriction technique which, although shown to be highly effective in improving sleep, isn’t suitable for people who require more sleep biologically such as children and pregnant women.

 Many shift workers have successfully completed the Sleepio program.
-Being based on Cognitive Behavioral Therapy for Insomnia, the program consists of proven strategies to address the cognitive (or thought-related) and behavioral (lifestyle and schedule-related) reasons that lead to being unable to sleep.
+Being based on cognitive and behavioral techniques, the program consists of proven strategies to address the cognitive (or thought-related) and behavioral (lifestyle and schedule-related) reasons that lead to being unable to sleep.

 All the cognitive tools and techniques in the program will be useful for everyone who is worried about getting enough sleep.
 Relaxation techniques can help you get to sleep at any time of day and night.
 Lifestyle advice will be relevant to everyone, regardless of what time they go to sleep.